 | Platform dependency | Wix required | Independent |

-For a deeper look at the Wix export tool and platform-specific features, see our dedicated landing page.
+For a deeper look at the Wix to HTML converter features, see our dedicated landing page.

 The Export Workflow: Step by Step